bjstar/intellij-ts-mocha/README.md

 # Simple node wrapper for IntelliJ Idea 15, typescript, mocha.

-It works on IntelliJ Idea 15 / Node.js plugin.
+It works on IntelliJ Idea 15 / NodeJS plugin.
 It helps you debug typescript in Intellij Idea 15.

 # How to install